 Sweetheart hoya plant, also known as Valentine plant or sweetheart wax plant, is a type of Hoya appropriately named for its thick, succulent, heart-shaped leaves.
-Like other Hoya varieties, sweetheart hoya plant is a stunning, low-maintenance indoor plant.
+Like other Hoya varieties, the sweetheart hoya plant is a stunning, low-maintenance indoor plant.
 Read on for additional wax plant info.

 Hoya Wax Plant Info

-During the summer, clusters of white, burgundy-centered blooms provide bold contrast to the deep green or variegated leaves.
+During the summer, clusters of white, burgundy-centered blooms provide a bold contrast to the deep green or variegated leaves.
 One mature plant can display up to 25 blooms.

 How to Grow a Sweetheart Wax Plant